 - The ability to enforce using a password or screen lock on devices,

-- Protection against hacking attacks and malware,
+- Protection against hacking attacks and malware for device data,

 - Remote user logout and deletion of company data from the device,